FridgeManIO/BloodthiefWiki/docs/modding.md

 # Modding

-Modding is currently unofficially supported and is only made possible by the [BloodThief Mod Loader](https://github.com/olvior/bloodthief-mod-loader) by Olvior.
+Modding is currently unofficially supported and is made possible with the [BloodThief Mod Loader](https://github.com/olvior/bloodthief-mod-loader) by Olvior.
 It was initially developed for the demo, but it works just fine with the full game.
 Functions on both Windows and Linux.

-Note that the mod loader also supports importing custom textures into [Trenchbroom](https://trenchbroom.github.io/), BloodThief's custom mapping tool.
+The mod loader also supports importing custom textures into [Trenchbroom](https://trenchbroom.github.io/), BloodThief's custom mapping tool of choice.
+Learn more in the modloader readme.

+!!!tip
     To disable mods, rename override.cfg to anything else.
+You can find it alongside the Bloodthief executable.

 ## Where to get mods